omawhite/halyard/docs/commands.md

 This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.
  * `--consul-enabled`: Whether or not to use Consul as a service discovery mechanism to deploy Spinnaker.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
+ * `--location`: This is the location spinnaker will be deployed to.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--type`: Flotilla: Deploy Spinnaker with one server group per microservice, and a single shared Redis.
 LocalhostDebian: Download and run the Spinnaker debians on the machine running the Daemon.